Intravenous vitamin c for cancer is a vital part of our holistic approach to cancer care.

 Intravenous vitamin C is the best way to maximize its potential.
 A study found that, by bypassing the digestive route, vitamin C can “create blood levels that are 100-500 times higher than levels seen with oral ingestion.”
 This “super-high concentration” is crucial to vitamin C’s cancer cell-attacking properties.
 The same study reinforced the role of hydrogen peroxide, generated as vitamin C “breaks down easily”, in damaging tumor tissues.

-Clinical trials and further laboratory studies have also found that “high-dose vitamin C has redox properties” and helped decrease proliferation of pancreatic, colon, and prostate cancer cell lines, among others.
+Clinical trials and further laboratory studies have also found that “high-dose vitamin C has redox properties” and helped decrease the proliferation of pancreatic, colon, and prostate cancer cell lines, among others.
 Patients who have had high-dose vitamin C injection also reported “improved quality of life” and “decreases in cancer-related toxicities.”

 In addition to killing cancer cells and cancer stem cells, other noted benefits of intravenous vitamin C include pain reduction, increased energy and appetite, reduced inflammation and sepsis associated with cancer, protection against viral, bacterial and fungal infections, reduction of cancer angiogenesis (formation of new blood cells), reduction of post-surgery pain and recovery time and decreased chances of post-surgery cancer recurrence.